 |16.||Pentax K-5||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

 |17.||Sony A77||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

 It is notable that the fp has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The K-30 does not feature such a mic input.

 The fp is a recent model that features in the current product line-up of Sigma.
-In contrast, the K-30 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the K-30 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the K-30 was succeeded by the Pentax K-50.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Pentax K-30 Manual (free pdf) or the online Sigma fp Manual.
+Further information on the features and operation of the K-30 and fp can be found, respectively, in the Pentax K-30 Manual (free pdf) or the online Sigma fp Manual.